pocco81/koy/README.md

 ### 🙋 Proposal

-[Data serialization](https://hazelcast.com/glossary/serialization/) languages should be simple as in easy to read and write, easy to structure, not visually obstrusive, feature rich, maintainable and have obvious semantincs understandable by your average 5 year-old.
+[Data serialization](https://hazelcast.com/glossary/serialization/) languages should be simple as in easy to read and write, easy to structure, not visually obstrusive, feature rich, maintainable, verbose and have obvious semantincs understandable by your average 5 year-old.

 #### 📄 Specific Features